uranusjr/sqlian/docs/source/quickstart.rst

     >>> rows
     <RecordCollection (2 rows)>

-A record can be accessed like a sequence, mapping, or even object:
+A :class:`Record` can be accessed like a sequence, mapping, or even object:

 .. code-block:: pycon